 In Austria today one of the greatest challenges Christianity faces is a lack of unity amongst the Catholic and Protestant churches.
 OC-UK worker Don Prokop and Johannes, the Archdeacon of the Catholic Church in Vienna, believe the message of the gospel must come from a united Christian family.
 In Johannes’ experience, the groups that can collaborate with one another have been the most successful in evangelism.
 Watch the video story or read on…

-“I think whenever the people who hear the gospel experience that Christians of different denominations are doing this missionary work together, in unity and reconcile with each other, that impresses them.
+“I think whenever the people who hear the gospel experience that Christians of different denominations are doing this mission work together, in unity and reconcile with each other, that impresses them.
 Because this a stamp of truth on their words… giving the message a certain quality when you can prove that this people know how to hold together what has been separated so long.
 How to reconcile where division and hate has separated.
 How to heal wounds of the past and bring hope for a common future,” says Johannes.

 In order share the gospel in unity, reconciliation between the Catholic, Lutheran and free churches in Vienna needs to happen.
 Europe has a long history of conflict between these groups, with the religious wars of 1600 to the Reformation and Counter-Reformation.
 In the 1990s there was a desire for the churches to come together but the reality was far off.
 “It is one thing to dream about common evangelism and a common witness before society, it’s another thing to do it because in the moment you try to go out to the mission field together, all the old reserves you have against each other begin to pile up again,” Johannes says.